Viburnum trilobum, also known as Viburnum opulus var. americanum L. Ait

 - Leaves: Opposite, simple, 3-lobed and 2 to 4 inches long.
 They are superficially similar to many maple leaves, but have a somewhat wrinkled surface and impressed venation.
 They are glossy dark green in the summer but often change to yellow-red or red-purple in the fall.
 The petiole is grooved and has round, raised glands near the base.

 - Flowers: It produces flat-top clusters of showy white flowers in June.
 The clusters are 2 to 3 inches across, with an outer ring of larger, sterile flowers.
-Although the flowers are hermaphrodite (having both male and female organs) and are presumably self-fertile, there is some debate about that so it is probably best to grow at least two different cultivars in order to ensure fruit and fertile seed production.
-The flowers are also pollinated by insects.
+The flowers are hermaphrodite (having both male and female organs) and are therefore self-fertile, meaning that an individual plant’s flowers can pollinate one another, so there is no need for a second type (or even a second individual plant) to provide pollen and produce fruit.
+The flowers are pollinated by both wind and insects.

 LEFT: Highbush cranberry shrubs in central Maine defoliated by Viburnum leaf beetle larvae.
 RIGHT: Four Viburnum leaf beetle larvae feeding on one of the branches.
 With all of the leaves already consumed, these larvae were feeding on the bark and inner branch layers!

 Here is a list of some very good questions we have received over the years, with answers provided from UMaine Extension Specialist in Ornamental Horticulture and Professor of Sustainable Agriculture, Dr. Lois Berg Stack.